Nominations to be examined

 Caliphate City of Medina Azahara

-Located in the Germuş mountains of south-eastern Anatolia, this site presents monumental circular and rectangular megalithic structures, interpreted as enclosures, which were erected by hunter-gatherers in the Pre-Pottery Neolithic age between 9,600 and 8,200 BC.
-It is likely that these monuments were used in connection with rituals, probably of a funerary nature.
+Located in the Germuş mountains of south-eastern Anatolia, this property presents monumental circular and rectangular megalithic structures, interpreted as enclosures, which were erected by hunter-gatherers in the Pre-Pottery Neolithic age between 9,600 and 8,200 BCE.
+These monuments were probably used in connection with rituals, mostly likely of a funerary nature.
 Distinctive T-shaped pillars are carved with images of wild animals, providing insight into the way of life and beliefs of people living in Upper Mesopotamia about 11,500 years ago.

 Hidden Christian Sites in the Nagasaki Region